 It’s like your body knows what it wants to be doing, but your mind can’t puzzle it out.
 The resulting tension is what we call restless energy.

 Like all negative feelings and emotions, this restlessness is there for a reason.
 It has a job to do.
-And that job is to motivate you to make some kind of change.
+And that job is to motivate you to make some change.
 Something that brings you back to emotional equilibrium.

-4 Ways to Handle Your Restless Energy
+4 Ways to Tackle Your Restless Energy

 1. Break the Routine